MarineEcosystemResearchProgramme/merpWS/README.md

 Usage
 -----

-Below are possible workflows making use of merpWS functions.
-These workflows exemplify how data from different data sources can be combined to create "added data value".
-Typically we combine an observed variable with one or several explanatory ones, thereby mimicking .
-Note that web services are in most cases recent additions to data portals and bugs on their end are common.
-We are working in collaboration with data holding institutes to help them improve their offer.
+Below is a possible workflow making use of merpWS functions.
+It exemplifies how data from different data sources can be combined to create added value.
+Typically we combine an observed variable with one or several explanatory ones.
+Note that web services are in most cases recent additions to data portals and bugs are not uncommon.
+We are working in collaboration with data holding institutes to maintain merpWS.

 ### Cefas data